t37770451-ctrl/test3/USER_GUIDE.md

 ## Tool Filter

 OpenSearch MCP server supports tool filtering to disable specific tools by name, category, or operation type.
 You can configure filtering using either a YAML configuration file or environment variables.

+**Important Note: Tool filtering is only supported in Single Mode.
+In Multi Mode, all tools are available without any filtering.**

 ### Configuration Methods